vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

 The `Expertise` table holds predefined strings that can used as tags for `Photographers`.
 Examples: `black and white`, `landscape`, `portrait`.
-Like Xcodes string catalogs, the item has a string identifier which can then be translated for every supported `Language`.</p>
+Like Xcode's string catalogs, the item has a string identifier which can then be translated for every supported `Language`.</p>

 At the moment, it hasn't been decided yet how the content of the `Keyboard` table is submitted.
 This is related to error checking of the `PhotographerExpertise` table (see description there).